Snipara Sandbox Integration

 |---|---|

-execute_python | Run Python code in a sandboxed environment |
+execute_python | Run Python code in sandbox, docker, or trusted local sessions |

 get_repl_context | Get current REPL context variables |